Sharing Special Collections

 Streamlining procedures for successful delivery of rare and unique materials to users will maximize use of increasingly limited staff and financial resources.
 By following best practices, minimizing risk, and trusting community standards, librarians and archivists can deliver their collections to far-flung users while making the collections more visible and useful.

-This project will encourage good practices for lending special collections and archival materials by working with institutions that actively engage in lending.
+This project encourages good practices for lending special collections and archival materials by working with institutions that actively engage in lending.
 This project builds on experience gained since the 2002 RLG Forum, Sharing the Wealth, such as how to build trust in each others' reading room and exhibition practices, judicious evaluation of requested materials requested, fulfillment rates, and the staff time necessary for negotiating loans.

 The conversation about sharing special collections began with a Web seminar, "Treasures on Trucks and Others Taboos," on 28 May, 2009.
 The seminar featured a panel discussion with two pairs of SHARES experts and heads of special collection, one pair speaking from experience and the other just starting to consider the possibility of more widely sharing the physical items.
 Are there factors that inhibit use?
 Has digitization lessened the demand for lending?
 Can we recommend system-wide strategies to encourage more active lending?
-The webinar recording is available online in .wmv format (147MB/131min.) .mp4 format (178MB/131min.) and in the iTunes Store.

 The Sharing Special Collections Advisory Group is made up of special collections specialists and interlibrary lending staff, in several cases teams from the same institution.